-- · White collared shirt. - School colour tie. - Clyst Vale V-neck jumper with College logo. - Trousers should be plain, black, formal and full length.
+- White collared shirt. - · School colour tie. - Clyst Vale V-neck jumper with College logo. - Trousers should be plain, black, formal and full length.
 Trousers must be worn on the waist.
-All trousers must have Clyst Vale logo rivet on waistband (Rivets are added to approved trousers in school). - Skirts Blue Tartan Trutex Senior stitched down/Taylor Tartan (blue) skirt and may be worn no more than 2" above the knee. - Knee length black tailored shorts may be worn in the summer. - · Black sturdy shoes or all black trainers. - Clyst Vale reversible jacket or other outdoor coat. - White socks or black tights with skirts.
+All trousers must have Clyst Vale logo rivet on waistband.
+Uniform purchased from Thomas Moore will have the rivets added at time of purchase, the college has a supply of rivets which can be added in college if necessary.
+If you are not purchasing trousers from Thomas Moore approved range please check with the college that your purchase meets our uniform standard. - Skirts Blue Tartan Trutex Senior stitched down/Taylor Tartan (blue) skirt and may be worn no more than 2" above the knee. - Knee length black tailored shorts may be worn in the summer. - Black sturdy shoes or all black trainers (no white sole showing). - Clyst Vale reversible jacket or other outdoor coat. - · White socks or black tights with skirts.